Shushant-k1/shushant-k1/README.md

 # Hi there, I'm Shushant 👋

 ## About Me
-- 💻 Full-stack developer with a passion for learning new technologies.
+- 💻 ML Developer developer with a passion for learning new technologies.
-- 🌱 Currently learning [Machine Learining ,LLM].
+- 🌱 Currently learning Machine Learining ,LLM.
-- 🎓 Graduated from [Technocrats Institute of Technology].
+- 🎓 Graduated from Technocrats Institute of Technology.
 - 📫 How to reach me: [shushantk.ds.24@nitj.ac.in](mailto:shushantk.ds.24@nitj.ac.in)

 ## Skills